scalar-labs/scalardb/docs/getting-started-with-cosmosdb.md

     * Choose API as `Core (SQL)` while creating the cosmos db.
     * Change default `Consistency Level` from `SESSION` to `STRONG` in Settings of `Default Consistency`.

-From here, we assume Oracle JDK 8 and leiningen are properly installed in your local environment, and Cosmos DB is running in Azure environment.
+From here, we assume Oracle JDK 8 is properly installed in your local environment, and Cosmos DB is running in Azure environment.

 ## Build

-Please use [this](getting-started.md#Build) to create the build.
+Please use [this](getting-started-with-cassandra.md#Build) to create a build.

 ## Configure the Cosmos DB connection